Ensemble Kalman updates are empirical Matheron updates

 3 How to read it

-Everything is standard linear‑Gaussian conditioning; the only twist is replacing true covariances by ensemble covariances.
+Everything is standard linear‑Gaussian conditioning; the only twist is that we replace true covariances with ensemble covariances.

-With a noise‑free observation ensemble \(Y=HX\), add \(R\) explicitly to \(\widehat C_{yy}\) (and you’ll typically use a square‑root transform to update the ensemble).
+With a noise‑free observation ensemble \(Y=HX\), add \(R\) explicitly to \(\widehat C_{yy}\) (and we’ll typically use a square‑root transform to update the ensemble).

 4 Why I care

-It gives a pathwise sampler: samples are obtained by an affine residual correction—no Cholesky of the posterior needed.
+It gives a pathwise sampler: we obtain samples by an affine residual correction—no Cholesky of the posterior needed.

-It unifies toolboxes: localisation, inflation, and square‑root tricks from EnKF port straight over to pathwise GP sampling; conversely, autodiff and sparse‑GP ideas go the other way.
+It unifies toolboxes: localization, inflation, and square‑root tricks from EnKF port straight over to pathwise GP sampling; conversely, autodiff and sparse‑GP ideas go the other way.

-It clarifies the zoo: stochastic EnKF, conditional GP all share the same core update; the differences are entirely in how we build \(\widehat C\) and whether we perturb \(y\).
+It clarifies the zoo: stochastic EnKF and conditional GP all share the same core update; the differences are entirely in how we build \(\widehat C\) and whether we perturb \(y\).

-The reason I particularly care about this is that we are moving towards the world of generative AI.
-These days we work in samples, not densities.
+I particularly care because we’re moving towards the world of generative AI.
+These days we work with samples, not densities.

 5 Implications